Skip to main content

 Home Department: Middle East and North African Studies

-Xena has a B.A. degree in English Literature from the Lebanese American University, which included an exchange semester at Barnard College of Columbia University in New York City as the Global UGRAD scholarship recipient.
-Her M.A. degree in English Literature from the American University of Beirut entailed an exchange year, funded by an Erasmus+ scholarship, at Uppsala University in Sweden.
+Xena holds a B.A. in English Literature from the Lebanese American University, where she spent an exchange semester at Barnard College of Columbia University in New York City as a Global UGRAD scholarship recipient.
+She earned her M.A. in English Literature from the American University of Beirut, which included a year of study at Uppsala University in Sweden through an Erasmus+ scholarship.